Claire Dearing

 Claire Dearing is a fictional character in the Jurassic Park franchise.
 She is introduced in the fourth film Jurassic World (2015), which is also the first installment in the Jurassic World trilogy.
 Colin Trevorrow directed and co-wrote the film, casting Bryce Dallas Howard as Claire.
-She is one of the three main protagonists in the Jurassic World trilogy, along with her love interest Owen Grady, portrayed by Chris Pratt, and her adoptive daughter, Maisie Lockwood (portrayed by Isabella Sermon), who made her debut in Jurassic World: Fallen Kingdom.
-In the first film, she is the operations manager of Jurassic World, a dinosaur theme park located on Isla Nublar.
+She is one of the three main protagonists in the Jurassic World trilogy, along with her love interest Owen Grady (portrayed by Chris Pratt), and her adopted daughter, Maisie Lockwood (portrayed by Isabella Sermon).
+In the first film, Claire is the operations manager of Jurassic World, a dinosaur theme park located on Isla Nublar.

 Howard reprised the role for the film's sequels.
 In Jurassic World: Fallen Kingdom (2018), Claire is the founder and leader of the Dinosaur Protection Group (DPG), an organization dedicated to saving the Isla Nublar dinosaurs from a volcanic eruption.
 Claire and Owen have broken off their relationship, but reconcile after she recruits him to join the rescue mission.
-They also adopt Maisie Lockwood, the cloned granddaughter of Benjamin Lockwood.
+They also adopt Maisie, the clone of Benjamin Lockwood's daughter.
 In Jurassic World Dominion (2022), Claire and Owen remain a couple and are raising Maisie in seclusion to protect her from genetic companies eager to study her.
 When Maisie is kidnapped by Biosyn, Claire and Owen embark on a rescue mission.

-Claire Dearing is among Howard's most popular roles, although the character received a mixed reception from critics.
-Howard's role in the first film, despite receiving praise, was generally viewed by critics as sexist.
-Howard's overall performance has been well-received.
+Claire Dearing is among Howard's most popular roles.
+The character received a mixed to positive reception from critics.
+Howard's overall performance has been well-received, and some consider Claire to be one of the best Jurassic Park characters.

 Fictional background

 Jurassic World

 In the first film, Claire is the park operations manager at the dinosaur theme-park Jurassic World, located on the island of Isla Nublar.
 She is a workaholic and barely has time for her visiting nephews, Zach and Gray Mitchell.
 Claire's sister Karen urges her to have children some day, insisting it is worth it.
 Claire had a date with the park's Velociraptor researcher Owen Grady before the events of the film, but they did not pursue a relationship due to their conflicting personalities and lifestyles.

 To increase park attendance, Jurassic World has created a genetically modified hybrid dinosaur, the Indominus rex.
 Claire is initially dismissive of Owen's warnings regarding the Indominus.
 Later, despite Owen's objections, Claire accompanies him to search for the Indominus and her nephews, who went on their own to explore the park.
 While Owen comforts a dying Apatosaurus that had been attacked by the Indominus, Claire emotionally bonds with it, altering her view of the park's dinosaurs as "assets".

 During a pterosaur breakout, she rescues Owen from a Dimorphodon attack.
 They share a kiss, which is cut short by Claire's reunion with Zach and Gray.
 Claire later lures the park's Tyrannosaurus into a fight with the Indominus, which is eventually killed in battle.
 Claire reunites with Karen and decides to be with Owen after seeing her sister with her family.